 Along the same lines, our coconut-apple crisp gets cooked on the grill, but in a disposable aluminum pan, so it’s great for those who don’t have cast iron (or just don’t want to lug it along to a friend’s BBQ or on a camping trip).
 With cinnamon, cloves, coconut, and ginger, apples take a summery tropical twist, and the grill makes for intense caramelization (aka more flavor).
 Get our Grilled Coconut-Apple Crisp recipe.

 Cherries have a rich, dark sweetness that only gets better with smoke and heat.
 Pair these decadently grilled cherries with sweet, delicate cream and sip with a straw—a beautiful way to end summer fruit season!
 Also consider substituting grapes for cherries in their off-season.
+(And have eco-friendly reusable straws on hand for sipping.)
 Check out this Grilled Cherry Milkshake recipe.

 Grilling slices of sweet pineapple kickstarts the rich caramelization of the sugars in this upside-down cake.
 Plus, charred and smoky flavors pair beautifully with super sweet fruits like pineapple.
 A hint of chili flake in the topping is cooled down with a fragrant, lime-spiced pound cake base.
 Check out this Grilled Pineapple Upside Down Cake recipe.